Morning Note: Market news and an update from BP.

 Company News

-We believe decarbonisation can’t happen at the flick of a switch – oil and gas will remain part of the global energy mix for decades, with demand driven by population growth and higher incomes, particularly in developing countries where the desire for energy intensive goods and services like cars, international travel, and air conditioning is rising.
+Overall, we believe decarbonisation can’t happen at the flick of a switch – oil and gas will remain part of the global energy mix for decades, with demand driven by population growth and higher incomes, particularly in developing countries where the desire for energy intensive goods and services like cars, international travel, and air conditioning is rising.
 We also believe the production of the materials needed to transition to net zero can’t happen without using hydrocarbons.
-At the same time, reduced investment in new production, partly because of environmental concerns, is increasingly leading to constrained supply.
+At the same time, reduced investment in new production, partly because of environmental concerns, and natural decline rates, are increasingly leading to constrained supply.

 Source: Bloomberg